bobosola/media-file-date-fixer/README.md

 This application and library fixes that problem for the media formats listed below by:

 - scanning a user-chosen parent directory (and all sub-directories)
-- reading the metadata contained within each supported file type to find the original Created and Modified dates
+- reading the metadata contained within each supported file type
+- copying the original Created and Modified dates from the metadata
-- updating the file dates with the metadata dates to to effectively recreate the original file dates
+- updating the OS inode dates (or Windows MFT dates) with the metadata dates to to effectively recreate the original file dates as seen in a directory listing or file explorer.

 This enables a mix of media files with different naming conventions to be ordered chronologically for sequential viewing or editing.

-The repo uses [nom-exif](https://github.com/mindeng/nom-exif) for the file parsing, so the file types supported here are the same as the file types supported by that crate, which are currently:
+The repo uses [nom-exif](https://github.com/mindeng/nom-exif) for the file parsing.
+So the file types supported here are the same as the file types supported by that crate, which are currently:

 - Image
   - *.heic, *.heif, etc.